 Reservations are not currently required for Typhoon Lagoon.

 Disney’s Blizzard Beach, themed around a ski resort, opened on April 1st, 1995.
 Legend has it that a freak snowstorm in the area led to Florida’s first ski resort.
 When the snow eventually melted, it was converted into a water park.
 The majority of the major attractions at the park are hosted atop Mount Gushmore, an artificial hill with an elevation of 90 feet.
 Only the bravest guests will ride the park’s flagship attraction Summit Plummet.
 The attraction stands at 120 feet tall, and the near-vertical drops create speeds up to 60 miles per hour.

-Disney’s Typhoon Lagoon themed around a storm-damaged tropical bay, opened on June 1st, 1989.
-It is the 2nd most-visited water park in the world.
+Disney’s Typhoon Lagoon, themed around a storm-damaged tropical bay, opened on June 1st, 1989.
+It is the 2nd most-visited water park in the World.
 The park includes one of the World’s largest wave pools.
-The park included two shark reefs where guests could snorkel, but this attraction closed in 2016.
+The park had two shark reefs where guests could snorkel, but this attraction closed in 2016.

 Entertainment Districts at Walt Disney World

-There are 2 main entertainment districts to discover at Walt Disney World: Disney Springs & Disney’s Boardwalk.
+There are two main entertainment districts to discover at Walt Disney World: Disney Springs & Disney’s Boardwalk.

 Disney Springs consists of over 150 stores, restaurants, and entertainment locations.
 Previously known as Downtown Disney the conversion to Disney Springs was completed in Spring 2016.

 You can learn more in our Disney Springs dedicated guide.

 The Boardwalk is a quarter-mile promenade containing a smaller selection of dining, shopping, and nightlife options.
 It is also the home of the Boardwalk Inn & Villas.
 It looks like a Mid-Atlantic seaside village from the early 1900s.